SendPhoto vs Google Photos: Professional Client Gallery Solutions

 Professional Branding

 Add custom watermarks to reinforce your brand.
-The gallery interface is clean and modern, with zero SendPhoto branding distracting from your work.
+The gallery interface is clean and modern.
 It looks like a professional delivery, not a consumer file-sharing service.

 Effortless Bulk Downloads